 - Because of our knowledge of customs and logistics contract law, we regularly draft contracts and general conditions for customs forwarders and their clients.
 They use these documents to arrange their mutual legal relationship.

 - For a large Dutch insurance company, we have drawn up the policy conditions for document liability insurance.

 - Sometimes a court ruling means that clients have paid too much customs duties in the past.
 Declarations should have been made under a commodity code with a lower tariff.
-We follow developments in caselaw and for different clients we have already been able to achieve a ‘pleasant surprise’ by asking for a refund of substantial amounts of customs duties.
+We follow developments in caselaw and for several clients we have already been able to achieve a ‘pleasant surprise’ by asking for a refund of substantial amounts of customs duties.

 - In case of trademark infringements too, customs officials take measures and we take action.
 We handle border detentions in collaboration with our external colleagues in who are specialized in Intellectual Property.